Back to news

 Step 3: Define Your Agent

 Here's where the agent's behaviour gets pinned down: who it is, what model runs it, what it's allowed to do, and which tools it can reach for.
 One note on imports, the code below pulls from @google/agents-sdk, but that package isn't documented.
-Google's actual TypeScript agent SDK is the Agent Development Kit, shipped as @google/adk, and the Agents CLI wraps it.
+Google's actual TypeScript agent SDK is the Agent Development Kit (opens in a new tab), shipped as @google/adk, and the Agents CLI wraps it.
 Read the structure of the agent definition rather than the import line.

 // src/agent.ts